Generate a Generic GSI Script

 The second category is whether the sensor requires a command to start outputting data or gathering a reading.
 Sensors can be separated into the following categories:

-1. No command: as soon as power is applied, the sensor begins to output data 1 line at a time continuously.
+- No command: when powered on, the sensor begins to output data one line at a time continuously.

 The generic GSI script only works with sensors that output uniform data in table format as defined below: